2 Kings 18

 2 Kings 18:17-25The Enemy Speaks - Propaganda and Mockery

-21But if ye say unto me, We trust in the Lord our God: is not that he, whose high places and whose altars Hezekiah hath taken away, and hath said to Judah and to Jerusalem, Ye shall worship before this altar in Jerusalem?
-22Now therefore, I pray thee, give pledges to my lord the king of Assyria, and I will deliver thee two thousand horses, if thou be able on thy part to set riders upon them.
-23How then wilt thou turn away the face of one captain of the least of my master's servants, and put thy trust on Egypt for chariots and for horsemen?
-24Am I now come up without the Lord against this place to destroy it?
-The Lord said to me, Go up against this land, and destroy it.
+21Now, behold, thou trustest upon the staff of this bruised reed, even upon Egypt, on which if a man lean, it will go into his hand, and pierce it: so is Pharaoh king of Egypt unto all that trust on him.
+22But if ye say unto me, We trust in the LORD our God: is not that he, whose high places and whose altars Hezekiah hath taken away, and hath said to Judah and Jerusalem, Ye shall worship before this altar in Jerusalem?
+23Now therefore, I pray thee, give pledges to my lord the king of Assyria, and I will deliver thee two thousand horses, if thou be able on thy part to set riders upon them.
+24How then wilt thou turn away the face of one captain of the least of my master’s servants, and put thy trust on Egypt for chariots and for horsemen?

 2 Kings 18:26-29The Defense Against Propaganda

 Hezekiah's officials try to contain the damage.
 They ask Rabshakeh to speak in Aramaic - the diplomatic language - rather than Hebrew, so the people on the walls cannot hear and be demoralized.
 It is a reasonable request.
 But Rabshakeh refuses.
 He explicitly wants to speak to the people, to undermine them directly.
-This reveals the true nature of his mission: he is not here for negotiation.
-He is here to psychologically conquer Jerusalem by breaking the people's will.
+This reveals the true nature of his mission: he is here to psychologically conquer Jerusalem by breaking the people's will, and every word is chosen for that purpose.

 His refusal is accompanied by grotesque language - speaking of eating dung and drinking urine, threats of the horrors of siege.
 He is using shock, obscenity, and scatology as weapons.
 He wants the people to be so revolted, so terrified of the humiliation awaiting them, that they will beg Hezekiah to surrender.

-30Neither let Hezekiah make you trust in the Lord, saying, The Lord will surely deliver us, and this city shall not be delivered into the hand of the king of Assyria.
-31Hearken not to Hezekiah: for thus saith the king of Assyria, Make an agreement with me by a present, and come out to me, and then eat ye every man of his own vine, and every one of his fig tree, and drink ye every one the waters of his cistern; 32Until I come and take you away to a land like your own land, a land of corn and wine, a land of bread and vineyards, a land of oil olive and of honey, that ye may live, and not die: and hearken not unto Hezekiah when he persuadeth you, saying, The Lord will deliver us.
-33Hath any of the gods of the nations delivered at all his land out of the hand of the king of Assyria?
-34Where are the gods of Hamath, and of Arpad? where are the gods of Sepharvaim, Hena, and Ivah? have they delivered Samaria out of my hand?
-35Who are they among all the gods of the countries, that have delivered their country out of the hand of the king of Assyria? how much less shall the Lord deliver Jerusalem out of my hand?
+30Neither let Hezekiah make you trust in the LORD, saying, The LORD will surely deliver us, and this city shall not be delivered into the hand of the king of Assyria.
+31Hearken not to Hezekiah: for thus saith the king of Assyria, Make an agreement with me by a present, and come out to me, and then eat ye every man of his own vine, and every one of his fig tree, and drink ye every one the waters of his cistern: 32Until I come and take you away to a land like your own land, a land of corn and wine, a land of bread and vineyards, a land of oil olive and of honey, that ye may live, and not die: and hearken not unto Hezekiah, when he persuadeth you, saying, The LORD will deliver us.

 Rabshakeh also offers a perverse mercy: "Make an agreement with me, come out, and I will take you to a land as good as your own."
 He is appealing to pragmatism, to the desire for survival without suffering.
 Surrender, and everyone lives.
 The trap is that this offer treats surrender as though it costs nothing - as though losing your land, your home, your identity does not matter so long as you physically survive.